 If you want to celebrate spring break with the biggest party of your life, Cancun is the place to be.
 Though it's far from the only place for spring break in Mexico, it's definitely the hottest attraction year after year, and the one that attracts the biggest crowds of partiers.

 This little piece of Mexico is pure craziness during March and April, filled with margarita madness and attracting a massive influx of students doing the spring thing on drop-dead gorgeous beaches and in late-late-late night clubs.

 If Cancun sounds like the place for you, be sure to book your accommodation fast, as rates are high and rooms sell out quickly.

 Spring Break in Acapulco

-My top tip is to stay in a hotel on the Costera and plan to day trip to Puerto Marques village for an afternoon while you're there -- it has one of the best views in the area.Continue to 5 of 10 below.
+My top tip is to stay in a hotel on the Costera and plan to day trip to Puerto Marques village for an afternoon while you're there -- it has one of the best views in the area and is definitely going to make your friends jealous once they see your photos.Continue to 5 of 10 below.

 05 of 10